thomascherickal/article-on-automl/readme.md

 The accompanying article will cover the following aspects of AutoML:

 - **Introduction to AutoML:** What is AutoML, and why is it gaining traction?
-- **Benefits of AutoML:** Explore the advantages of using AutoML for machine learning tasks.
+- **Common AutoML offerings:** List the best companies that offer AutoML.
-- **Key Capabilities:** Dive into the core functionalities of AutoML, including:
+- **Key Capabilities:** Dive into the core functionalities of AutoML:
-    - Automated data preprocessing and feature engineering
-    - Algorithm selection and hyperparameter optimization
-    - Model training, evaluation, and deployment
-- **Use Cases:** Discuss real-world applications of AutoML across various industries.
+- **Advantages and Disadvantages:** Discuss pros and cons of AutoML.
 - **The Future of AutoML:** Examine the potential impact of AutoML on the future of machine learning.

 ## Getting Started